-This page describes the types of builders available to you.
+This page describes the types of builders that you can use with Cloud Build.

 Supported builder images provided by Cloud Build

-Cloud Build provides and maintains pre-built images of builders that you can reference in your build steps to execute your tasks.
-You can find these pre-built images at:
+Cloud Build provides and maintains pre-built images that you can reference in your config file to execute your tasks.
+You can find these pre-built images in Container Registry in the following location:

 The source code for these builders is available in the cloud builders GitHub repository.